Two results on the Dunkl maximal operator: Introduction

 Dunkl operators provide an essential tool to extend Fourier analysis on Euclidean spaces and analysis on Riemannian symmetric spaces of Euclidean type.
 Since their invention in 1989, these operators have largely contributed, in the setting of root systems and associated reflection groups, to the development of harmonic analysis and to the theory of multivariable hypergeometric functions.
 In this paper, we focus on the Dunkl maximal operator $M_\kappa^W$ which is defined by

 where $\chi_{{}_{B_r}}$ is the characteristic function of the Euclidean ball of radius $r$ centered at the origin, $\tau_x^{W}$ is the Dunkl translation and $\mu_\kappa^W$ is a weighted Lebesgue measure invariant under the action of the reflection group $W$ (see Section 2 for more details).
-This operator, which reduces to the well-known Hardy-Littlewood maximal operator in the case where the multiplicity function $\kappa$ is equal to $0$ (see Section 2 for details), is of particular interest in view of developing harmonic analysis associated with root systems.
-Nevertheless, the structure of the Dunkl translation prevents us from using the tools of real analysis (covering lemma, weighted inequality, Calder\'on-Zygmund decomposition...) and makes difficult the study of $M_\kappa^W$.
-However, Thangavelu and Xu succeeded in proving the following scalar maximal theorem in \cite{ThangaXuMaximal}, where we denote by $L^p(\mu_\kappa^W)$ the space $L^p(\mathbb R^d; \mu_\kappa^W)$ (for $1\leqslant p\leqslant +\infty$) and we use the shorter notation $\mathopen\|\cdot\mathclose\|_{W,p}$ instead of $\mathopen\|\cdot\|_{L^p(\mu_\kappa^W)}$.
+This operator, which reduces to the well-known Hardy-Littlewood maximal operator in the case where the multiplicity function $\kappa$ is equal to $0$ (see Section 2 for details), is of particular interest for harmonic analysis associated with root systems.
+Nevertheless, the structure of the Dunkl translation prevents us from using the tools of real analysis (covering lemma, weighted inequality, Calder\'on-Zygmund decomposition...) and makes the study of $M_\kappa^W$ difficult.
+However, Thangavelu and Xu \cite{ThangaXuMaximal} succeeded in proving the following scalar maximal theorem, where we denote by $L^p(\mu_\kappa^W)$ the space $L^p(\mathbb R^d; \mu_\kappa^W)$ (for $1\leqslant p\leqslant +\infty$) and we use the shorter notation $\mathopen\|\cdot\mathclose\|_{W,p}$ instead of $\mathopen\|\cdot\|_{L^p(\mu_\kappa^W)}$.